 We dove deeper into this issue and found that a mere 48% of law firms respond to requests for unbilled estimates from their clients.
 The reasons for low response rates can be attributed to law firms not understanding the importance of accruals, lack of training in how to calculate accruals, and unclear direction regarding when to submit accruals, to name a few.

 When law firms do respond to unbilled estimates, there are issues with accuracy and timing.
 Our study revealed that there’s a 23% discrepancy between monthly accrual estimates and amounts actually invoiced by law firms.

 Improving Accuracy and Response Rates Starts with Understanding the Types of Accruals

 There are four types of legal accruals:

 Many legal teams are familiar with accrual estimates and pending invoices, the most common types of accruals.
 However, there are two others that are often overlooked: rejected invoices and missing information.

 When a law firm rejects an invoice or there’s no evidence of an invoice or estimate, finance must track down the correct information in order to pay the invoice.
 Unfortunately, finance doesn’t always have insight into the work that’s being done, billing guidelines, or which fees are typically accepted.
 This complicates and delays the accruals collection process, and makes it difficult to produce accurate accounting records.

-When in-house teams have compliance from their law firms and e-Billing and spend management software that supports automated accruals collection, managing the different types of accruals can be done more accurately.
+When in-house teams have compliance from their law firms and legal ops software (with e-Billing and spend management capabilities) that support automated accruals collection, managing the different types of accruals can be done more accurately.